aplaceformom/workflows/docs/lambda-deploy.md

     uses: aplaceformom/workflows/.github/workflows/.github/workflows/lambda-deploy.yaml@main
     with:
       function-name: "Name of the Lambda Function"
-      function-role: "Name of AWS IAM role the lambda should executre as."
+      function-role: "Name of AWS IAM role the lambda should execute as."
       description: "Description of Lambda"
       runtime: "The Lambda's runtime.
 E.g. python3.8, nodejs14.x, go1.x, dotnetcore3.1, etc"
       deployment-role: "AWS IAM Role to assume when deploying the lambda"